About Beekeeping Tours

 Remember, Bee flexible!

 Beekeeping tours are weather dependent, for obvious reasons.
-If it is raining, we do not open hives!
-We will reschedule your tour in the event of rain.
+If it is raining heavily, we do not open hives!
+We may potentially reschedule your tour in the event of heavy rain.